 KN-11 At a Glance

 Possessed By: North Korea

 Diameter: 1.5 m

 Range: 1,200 km

 Concrete dimensions of the missile are unknown, but analysis points to the KN-11 being roughly 9 m long, 1.5 m in diameter.
 It is a two-stage missile and was originally equipped with a liquid-propellant design, but after repeated launch failures, North Korea adopted a solid-propellant design.
 Tests of the KN-11 SLBM reportedly began in December 2014.
 Images of the missile first emerged following a test in May 2015, in which North Korean media publications hailed the SLBM launch as a success.
 Following the public display and imagery dissemination, analysts came to the conclusion that while the launch did occur from a submerged position in the water, it was not from a ballistic missile submarine, but rather a submersible barge.2

-The solid fuel outfitting was first displayed in a test on April 23, 2016, which showed exhaust fumes that are representative of a solid motor.
+The solid fuel outfitting was first displayed in a test on April 23, 2016, which showed exhaust plumes indicative of a solid-fueled motor.
 In an August 24, 2016 test, the KN-11 flew 500 km and into Japan’s air identification zone, “indicating technical improvements compared to previous tests.”3.
 The range and apogee of this flight test indicate that the missile’s range is approximately 1,200 km.4 Given these advancements, estimates are that the missile could become fully operational in 2020.

 In February, 2017, North Korea tested an apparent land-based variant of the KN-11, dubbed Pukkuksong-2.